Birmingham, UK

 What if the band cancels?

 Payment is held in Stripe escrow until the gig is completed.
 If the band cancels, your money is returned automatically.
-GigXchange also has an emergency cover system — if a booking falls through, you can quickly find a replacement through the platform.
+GigXchange also runs an emergency cover feature.
+When a booking falls through, you can line up a replacement act in hours, not days.